ORNL/intersect-architecture/sos/logical/resilience/index.rst

 The :ref:`intersect:arch:sos:logical:errors` of the :ref:`intersect:arch:sos:logical` defines faults, errors, failures, detection, containment, masking, and handling.
-This part of the :ref:`intersect:arch:sos:logical` describes the different options for a user-defined response to an error or failure that may enact specific containment and mitigation and is within the scope of :ref:`intersect:arch:sos:user:roles`.
-Due to the involved complexities of error and failure detection, notification, containment, and mitigation, resilience through user-defined responses needs to be an integral part of the federated ecosystem through co-design, such that the burden for providing resilience is on the system by design and not on the operator or user as an afterthought.
+This part of the :ref:`intersect:arch:sos:logical` describes the different options for :ref:`intersect:arch:sos:logical:resilience:mitigation`, which depend on :ref:`intersect:arch:sos:logical:resilience:types` and :ref:`intersect:arch:sos:logical:resilience:scopes`.
+Due to the involved complexities of error and failure detection, notification, containment, and mitigation, resilience needs to be an integral part of the federated ecosystem through co-design, such that the burden for providing resilience is on the system by design and not on the operator or user as an afterthought.

 .. _intersect:arch:sos:logical:resilience:types: